rackerlabs/rackspace-how-to/content/rackspace-email-archiving/add-and-edit-archive-users-in-cloud-office.md

 6. Click **Open** to specify the CSV file.

-7. The users are added, and the Welcome Emailis sent to the specified address.
+7. The users are added, and the Welcome Email is sent to the specified address.

    **Note**: When bulk adding users, the End User role is assigned by default.